-Following talks with Annan in New York, February 10-13, Papadopoulos and Denktash agreed to resume negotiations on February 19 on Cyprus.
-They failed to agree on revising the Plan in talks held until March 22.
-On March 17, Denktash said that he would not attend follow-on talks in Burgenstock, Switzerland (near Lucerne) beginning on March 24, and later declared that he would campaign against an accord.
-Prime Minister Mehmet Ali Talat represented northern Cyprus.
-The Greek and Turkish Prime Ministers arrived on March 28 and 29, respectively.
-On March 29, Annan presented a revised Plan.
-Revisions called for executive power to be exercised by a Presidential Council with six voting members and additional non-voting members to be decided by Parliament.
+Plan.
+Changes called for a Presidential Council with six voting members and additional non-voting members to be decided by Parliament to exercise executive power.
 The offices of President and Vice President would rotate every 20 months.
 Greek Cypriots displaced in 1974 who return north would be limited to 18% of the population there; Turkish military forces on the island would be reduced to 6,000 over 42 months and further in subsequent years; when Turkey joins the EU, the number falls to 650 Turkish troops and 950 Greek troops.
 Greek Cypriots would have more property returned.
 Annan announced on March 31 that the Plan would be put to referenda on April 24.
-(For the final Plan, see [http://www.annanplan.org/].)
+9

-On April 7, Papadopoulos rejected the Plan, he said, due to uncertainty about ratification by the Turkish parliament; immediate benefits for Turkish Cypriots (i.e., the end of the Republic of Cyprus and creation of a United Republic of Cyprus), while the Greek Cypriots would only gain in the future; restrictions on Greek Cypriot acquisition of property and on return of refugees, and the denial of political rights of returnees; even a small number of Turkish troops and increased Turkish guarantor rights created conditions of insecurity for Greek Cypriots; doubtful economic viability of the Plan, which would harm the Greek Cypriot standard of living; the Plan would not reunite Cyprus because there would be two states living separately and decision-making procedures could create "paralyzing impasses;" prospects for a solution would be better after Cyprus's accession to the EU in May 2004 when it would then have more leverage over Turkey given Turkey's aspirations to become an EU member.
-The U.N., EU, and United States criticized this as distortion of and a propaganda campaign against the Plan, which fed the Greek Cypriots' sense of insecurity, and objected to government restrictions on broadcasting views favoring the Plan.
-The powerful Greek Cypriot (Communist) Reformist Party of Working People (AKEL) called for postponing the referendum for more negotiations and for implementation to be guaranteed; then it said "no." Greek Prime Minister Karamanlis half-heartedly endorsed the Plan, saying that positive elements outweighed "difficulties."
-Denktash rejected the Plan, while Prime Minister Talat called for a "yes" vote.
-Serdar Denktash, his coalition partner, called for postponement; his party freed its members to vote their consciences and Serdar voted "no." The Turkish government supported the Plan.
+In an emotional speech on April 7, Papadopoulos rejected the Plan for a number of reasons.
+Among them were doubt about whether the Turkish parliament would ratify the settlement plan; belief that Turkish Cypriots would gain immediate benefits (i.e., the end of the Republic of Cyprus and creation of a United Republic of Cyprus), while the Greek Cypriots would only see gains in the future; restrictions on Greek Cypriot acquisition of property in northern Cyprus and on return of refugees there, and the denial of political rights of (Greek Cypriot) returnees to the north; Greek Cypriot insecurity due to the authorization of even a small number of Turkish troops and increased Turkish guarantor rights; doubt about the economic viability of the Plan and concern about its harm to the Greek Cypriot standard of living; and belief that the island would not really reunify because there would be two states living separately and governmental decision-making procedures could create "paralyzing impasses."
+Finally, Papadopoulos admitted his preference for a solution after Cyprus's accession to the EU when it would have more leverage over Turkey given Turkey's aspirations to become an EU member.10

+The U.N., EU, and United States criticized Papadopoulos's speech as part of a distortion of and a propaganda campaign against the Plan to feed the Greek Cypriots' sense of insecurity, and the three objected to government restrictions on broadcasting views favoring the Plan.11 Greek Prime Minister Karamanlis half-heartedly endorsed the Plan, saying that positive elements outweighed "difficulties."
+As noted above, Denktash rejected the Plan, but Prime Minister Talat called for a "yes" vote.
+The Turkish government supported the Plan.